Tremors (1990 film): Post-production

-Tremors debuted on VHS on April 1, 1990, on Laserdisc on April 16, 1996, and on DVD on April 28, 1998.
-It was released on VHS by Universal Pictures Home Entertainment on June 2, 2000.
-The film was released on Blu-ray on November 9, 2010, and again on September 17, 2013, as part of the Tremors: Attack Pack for region 1 (U.S. and Canada).
-In the United Kingdom, the Attack Pack was not released on Blu-ray; instead, the second, third, and fourth films were released on Blu-ray separately on August 5, 2013.
-It was released on 4K UHD Blu-ray and Blu-ray by Arrow Video on December 15, 2020, based on a 4K restoration.
+Music

 Soundtrack

 The soundtrack for Tremors was composed by Ernest Troost and released in 2000.
 The album contained nine tracks from the film as well as four additional tracks, also composed by Troost, from Bloodrush.
 For promotional purposes, the album was released as a limited edition CD.
 In 2020, La-La Land Records gave the score its first commercial release as a 2-CD set; CD 1 featured Troost's music, with CD 2 containing Robert Folk's additional music.